andrsgrza/fintrack/docs/VALIDATIONS.md

 **Tests implemented:** see [TESTING.md § TransactionRuleCondition](TESTING.md#transactionrulecondition).

 **Rule Engine evaluator:** Phase 1 matching reuses this same field/operator/value validation matrix and semantics.
 The evaluator is backend-only and internal; no automatic apply, REST preview endpoint, or UI exists today.
+Future apply-on-create must resolve and validate a current-user-accessible account first, then build evaluator input for that transaction/account owner.
+Admin has no special cross-user rule-evaluation behavior.
 See [RULE-ENGINE.md](RULE-ENGINE.md).

 ### 8. FinancialSubscription